 Visiting Student Application Service (VSAS)

-Fourth year U.S. medical students can apply for our Pathology Elective courses by utilizing the Visiting Student Applicaiton Service (VSAS).
+Fourth year U.S. medical students can apply for our Pathology Elective courses by utilizing the Visiting Student Application Service (VSAS).
 Students must have a minimum STEP 1 score of 210 and preference will be given to those interested in our residency program.
-If you have questions about the courses offered in the VSAS catalog, please Christine Bertini at email@example.com.
+If you have questions about the courses offered in the VSAS catalog, please Shawn R. Jackson at email@example.com.